tokaalokda/tokaalokda.github.io/research.md

   <img src="Structure_Formation_diagram.png" alt="Diagrammatic representation for the use of deep neural networks to predict the positions and sizes of patches that will collapse into dark matter halos from cosmological initial conditions (early-universe simulations)." style="width:50%; display:block; margin: 1rem auto;">
 </div>

----

-## Decoding Messages from our Galactic Center with Theoretical Particle Physics
+<h2 align="center"> Decoding Messages from our Galactic Center with Theoretical Particle Physics </h2>

 Beyond the large-scale structure, my earlier research investigated anomalies in cosmic ray measurements—specifically the enigmatic excess in galactic positron flux observed by the AMS-02 experiment.
 To interpret these high-energy signals, I modeled a TeV-scale scalar Weakly Interacting Massive Particle (WIMP) dark matter candidate.